 National Black HIV/AIDS Awareness Day

 National Black HIV/AIDS Awareness Day (NBHAAD) was first observed in 1999.
 The Strategic Leadership Council plans and implements this observance.
-The 2016 theme was “I Am My Brother’s and Sister’s Keeper.
+The 2017 theme is “I Am My Brother’s and Sister’s Keeper.
 Fight HIV/AIDS!”

 The Strategic Leadership Council NBHAAD Planning Committee provides NBHAAD information at its website: www.NationalBlackAIDSDay.org.